jinfei1125/hello-world/README.md

 #Git is awesome!#

 # hello-world
-This is Jinfei's first github repository for practice
+This is Jinfei's first github repository for practice.
+I store some of my learning notes here.

 Hi Humans!
 Llamas here!
 I know you love me because we are fluffy.
 I love you too!
 Just don't eat me ok?
 Remember to pay me a visit when you go to South America!